lesniakbj/PuzzleVision/README.md

 The following still needs to be figured out:

 1. Serve Templates instead of Raw HTML, so we can customize the response based on data requested.
+2. If HomeController works as seperate class, move all controllers out of SerialServer.py
-2. Should communication between devices happen over I2C or Serial?
+3. Should communication between devices happen over I2C or Serial?
 It is currently Serial.
-3. Currently there is a Serial --> USB adapter that is connecting the AStar32u4 to the RPi.
+4. Currently there is a Serial --> USB adapter that is connecting the AStar32u4 to the RPi.
 This needs to be changed to use the RPi's built-in GPIO Serial pins.
-4. The Serial Communication task should happen on a background thread, and data should be passed to the web server.
+5. The Serial Communication task should happen on a background thread, and data should be passed to the web server.